Music Box Dancer

 "Music Box Dancer" is an instrumental piece by Canadian musician Frank Mills that was an international hit in the late 1970s.
-It features an arpeggiated piano theme in D-flat major designed to resemble a music box, accompanied by other instruments playing a counterpoint melody as well as a wordless chorus.
+It features an arpeggiated piano theme in C-sharp major designed to resemble a music box, accompanied by other instruments playing a counterpoint melody as well as a wordless chorus.
 Most modern piano music sheets have the song in the key of C major.

-Mills wrote and recorded "Music Box Dancer" in 1974, but it did not become a single until December 1978.
-By Christmas of that year, it was in the top ten of many European and Asian pop music charts.
-Released as a single in the United States in January 1979, it reached #3 on the Billboard Hot 100 chart on the week ending May 5, and also reached #3 on the Canadian Adult Contemporary chart and #47 on the Canadian pop chart.
-The single also reached #14 on the Australian Singles Chart (Kent Music Report).
+Mills wrote and recorded "Music Box Dancer" in 1974, but it did not become a single until 1978.
+It reached #3 on the Canadian Adult Contemporary chart and #47 on the Canadian pop chart, and after being released in the United States in January 1979, it reached #3 on the Billboard Hot 100.
+The single also reached #14 on the Australian Singles Chart (Kent Music Report), #1 in Switzerland, and the top ten of many European and Asian pop music charts.
+It additionally peaked at #4 on the US Cash Box Top 100.